scherepi/krita-wakatime/README.md

 # DaVinci Resolve WakaTime

-2 scripts to send WakaTime heartbeats, the free version of DaVinci Resolve does not allow you to use the `DaVinciResolveScript` API, BUT we can watch changes in AppData folder.
+Scripts to send WakaTime heartbeats, the free version of DaVinci Resolve does not allow you to use the `DaVinciResolveScript` API, BUT we can watch changes in AppData folder.

 However, I haven't tested the paid version, I don't have the money for that.
 If you have paid version, you can also use free version.